Please note that the conditions have been clarified under the heading Requirements for applicants /Number of applications and previous grants.

 - Equipment: Describe the basic equipment you and your team have at your disposal for the project.

-Description of previously awarded grant from the Swedish Research Council
+Description of previously awarded grant from the Swedish Research Council, Forte or Formas

-Please describe your previously awarded project that the proof of concept idea relates to.
+Please describe your previously awarded project that the PoC idea relates to.
 State the project title, grant format, registration number and amount, grant period and availability period for your previously awarded project.
-You can find information about the criteria for your previous grant in the “Approval of terms and conditions” you received from the Swedish Research Council.
+You can find information about the criteria for your previous grant in the “Approval of Conditions” you received from the Swedish Research Council, Forte or Formas.

-The description may cover maximum 2 000 characters, including blank spaces.
-This is approximately one half of an A4 page in Arial, font size 11.
+The description may cover a maximum of 2 000 characters, including blank spaces.
+This is approximately half an A4 page in Arial, font size 11.

-Describe how your project is relevant for one of the subsidiary focuses on antimicrobial resistance or viruses and pandemics (see the definition in the introduction to the call text)
+Describe how your project is relevant for one of the subsidiary focuses on Antibiotic resistance, or Viruses and pandemics (see the definition in the introduction to the call text).

 The description may cover a maximum of 4 000 characters including blank spaces.
 This is approximately one A4 page in Arial, font size 11.